Classes and Workshops

 Visit our “how to compost” page for some instructional resources.
 Or take one of our workshops listed below.

-Registration for the spring workshop series is open!
+Registration for the fall workshop series is open!
 Click HERE to register for a workshop.

-Celebrate Earth Day Green Cleaning Workshop – $20 materials fee.
-Registration required.
+Green Cleaning Workshop – $20 fee for green cleaning kit.
+Pre-registration required.

 Want to begin composting your yard and some of your kitchen waste?
 This two hour workshop will get you started building soil health in your own backyard.
-Join us for an introduction to the science of composting and a visit to a composting demonstration site to view composting bins and systems.
+Join us for an introduction to the science of composting and a visit to a composting demonstration site to view composting bins and systems in action.

 Family Wormshop – $35 Materials fee.
 Pre-registration required.